 The Portland Trail Blazers have been linked to Love the most, but the Suns will land what could be the most talented player to change teams this deadline.

-Phoenix general manager James Jones was Love's teammate in Cleveland, and Love said Jones was "the best teammate I've ever had."
+Phoenix general manager James Jones was Love's teammate in Cleveland, and Love said Jones was "the best teammate I've ever had" in 2016.
 It wouldn't be surprising if Jones reached out about Love.

 The Cavs won't get a huge collection of assets for Love, who has three years and $91.5 million remaining on his contract after this campaign, but they can move him to a playoff contender with a bright future.
 Phoenix has a player with a big expiring salary in Tyler Johnson ($19.2 million in 2019-20), and it can throw in players like Mikal Bridges and Dario Saric to sweeten the deal.